 Let’s get started!

-41 Things To Do In Kill Devil Hills, North Carolina
+Things To Do In Kill Devil Hills With Kids

 The sand dunes at Jockey’s Ridge are massive!
 The state park is home to the largest sand dune on the east coast.
-It fluctuates through out the year between 80 and 100 feet tall, depending on the weather and the hurricane season.
+It fluctuates throughout the year between 80 and 100 feet tall, depending on the weather and the hurricane season.
 This is a popular place to fly kites and to hang glide as well.
+A visit to Jockey’s Ridge State Park is one of the best Kill Devil Hills family activities that you can do during your visit!

 Order bacon cheese fries and eat your heart out at the expansive seafood buffet.